laipn/company-fit/README.md

 - [ ] No Red Flags
 - [ ] Red Flags. <_List them_>

+Note that this question has very poor [rote-memorization](#rote-memorization) resistance.
+ChatGPT will readily give you an answer -- which is why when interviewing people candidates, "why" questions should be preferred when interviewing people for tech roles.
+This question could easily be tweaked however to ask whether these tools exists on production servers during a "company interview".

 #### "Why" questions

 These question are known not to have any single answer.
 The idea is to figure out how much nuance a candidate understands and if they have established rules or reasoning to resolve those nuances.